Search ArcadeCab!

 How much did you cabinet cost?

 Look at the material page and add it up.
 I believe I spent about $2300 for my current cabinet, not counting any tools that were purchased.
 However, a good percentage of that cost was the new PC that was added in.
+Note that this was in 2002.

 Can you build me one?

-At this time, the answer is no. But there should be plenty of resources on this site to help you build your own.
+No, I do not build these for sale, but there should be plenty of resources on this site to help you build your own.

 I don't understand how to set up Mamewah.
 Can you walk me through it?